North Korea And Cuba Form Alliance Against Donald Trump: Russia Adds Its Condemnation

 “These sorts of actions push the situation [around North Korea] to the extreme, this can end with a big catastrophe not only of a regional but also of global scale.”

-Unfortunately, it would seem that the USA vs. North Korea crisis is far from over, let’s hope that the latest moves from North Korea, Cuba, and Russia don’t lead to a further escalation of tensions on the Korean peninsula.
+Unfortunately, it would seem that the USA vs. North Korea crisis is far from over.
+Let’s hope that the latest moves from North Korea, Cuba, and Russia don’t lead to a further escalation of tensions on the Korean peninsula.

 [Featured Image by Joe Raedle/Getty Images]